 An extensive archive of art works and documents relating to the artist and writer Jean Charlot [1898-1979] and to other artists, intellectuals, and friends he worked with or knew in his long career in France, Mexico, New York City, Georgia, Colorado, and Hawaiʻi.
-He was a co-founder of the Mexican mural renaissance in the 1920s; the Jean Charlot Collection includes art works, correspondence, and photographs of Mexican mural luminaries such as Diego Rivera, David Alfaro Siqueiros, José Clemente Orozco, and others.
-Charlot collected many broadsides of Mexican life printed by José Guadalupe Posada, as well as classical European printmakers such as Honoré Daumier.
-Photographers he worked with and whose work he collected include Edward Weston and Tina Modotti.
-Charlot’s published and unpublished writings, correspondence, diaries, sketch books, photographs, guest books, and more make this a collection of great depth.
+The Jean Charlot Collection includes art works, correspondence, and photographs of Mexican mural luminaries such as Diego Rivera, David Alfaro Siqueiros, José Clemente Orozco.
+Charlot amassed important photograph and print study collections, including Posada, Daumier, Weston and Modotti.
+Charlot’s published and unpublished writings, correspondence, diaries, record of his murals, prints, sketch books, photographs, guest books, and more make this a collection of great depth.

 Charlot joined the University of Hawaiʻi at Mānoa faculty in 1949 and spent the greatest part of his life in Honolulu.
 He developed deep ties to the Hawaiian community through friends and cultural advisors Jennie Wilson, Mary Kawena Pukui, Irmgard Aluli and Rev. Abraham Akaka.
 Charlot studied Hawaiian under Samuel Elbert and wrote Hawaiian plays; his images of Hawaiian musicians and hula are depicted in murals, paintings, prints, and illustrations.